jupyter/enhancement-proposals/xx-text-based-diagrams-in-markdown/text-based-diagrams.md

 and the full `d3` metapackage.
 Some advanced features use the `cytoscape` and `elkjs` _rendering engines_, but are only loaded when needed.

+## Unparseable Diagrams

+As a _fenced code block_, without broad syntax highlighting support, Jupyter clients that do not support _MermaidJS_ at all would fall back to the default typography and color chosen for code content by the client and/or user.
+As _text-based diagrams_ are usually written by hand, an unparseable diagram was _at least_ readable to the author at time of writing, and likely their audience will be able to glean _some_ meaning from the text itself.

+It is therefore recommended that unparseable diagrams be presented as plain code text, preserving the whitespace of the source document, with an option to see any parser errors.
+Ideally, the text would be syntax highlighted, but as noted elsewhere, this is somewhat non-trivial.

+## Misparsed Diagrams

+Today, only Jupyter clients that have been extended (by e.g. `jupyterlab-markup`) will render _MermaidJS_ diagrams with the _fenced code block_ syntax, using whatever version is currently included in the extension (e.g. `8.14`).
+Diagrams written for those version are _very likely_ to continue being parsed by _MermaidJS 10_, but there are certainly cases where the reverse is not true, as in the case of some of the experimental diagrams not listed above.

+## Alternative Implementations

+If a Jupyter client is unable to adopt MermaidJS, but can offer a best-effort, grammar-compatible implementation that will draw _something_, this is preferable to, but should not exclude, presenting the diagram as plain text.

 ## _JupyterLab_ PR #1402

 [jupyterlab/jupyterlab#1402](https://github.com/jupyterlab/jupyterlab/pull/14102)